River’s Edge Trail Race

 Getting Here

-There is no spectator fee for this event and Tejas Trails is covering all racers day use fees for the use of the park spaces.
+There is no spectator fee for this event and Tejas Trails is covering all racer's day use fees for the use of the parking spaces.

 Camping & Lodging

-Camping in any Georgetown park is illegal.
+Camping in any Georgetown city park is illegal.
 But this city has any type of lodging you could want all around the race hub, including some really fun BnBs.
 There are multiple camping areas within a half hour to hour of Georgetown.
 There are some around Lake Georgetown not far away at all, among other sites.
-If you want a hotel room nearby, Tejas Trails recommends you book your hotel through this booking portal: Hotels for Hope

 Thank You To Our Amazing Sponsors & Partners